kudobuilder/kudo/docs/faq.md

 ## What is an Instance?

-An `Instance` is a CRD object used as *linker* which ties an application instantiation to a `OperatorVersion`.
+An `Instance` is a CRD object used as *linker* which ties an application instantiation to an `OperatorVersion`.

 ## What is a Plan?